maxmpz/powerampapi/poweramp_provider_example/readme.md

 That means even minor exception in the Provider may cause complete unexpected Poweramp shutdown.
 To avoid that, wrap your Provider public methods with `try/catch(Throwable)` with the appropriate logging.
 Note that you still need to throw specific API-defined checked exceptions, such as `FileNotFoundException` from `openDocumentThumbnail`.

+### Music Folders Selection Optimization

+Poweramp adds small optimization for Music Folders selection dialog, where user can choose folders from filesystem or various providers.
+To avoid loading all the provider possible folders (even assuming just first level folders loaded), Poweramp looks into additional custom
+`TrackProviderConsts.COLUMN_FLAGS` column (note, that is NOT `Document.COLUMN_FLAGS`), which can be filled either with `TrackProviderConsts.FLAG_HAS_SUBDIRS` or `TrackProviderConsts.HAS_NO_SUBDIRS`.

+If one or another flag is set for given folder (filled by provider in `queryDocuments` or `queryChildrenDocuments`), Poweramp won't further load anything until user expands folders tree.

+The TrackProviderConsts.COLUMN_FLAGS should be supported for both `queryDocument` (including root folders) and `queryChildrenDocuments`.